-Course Outcomes Cognitive Level At the end of this course, students will be able to: Oogiiitive Level CO1: Utilize Big Data and IoT concepts to explain and define cloudbased IoT analytics environments.
-Apply CO2: Select appropriate Big Data strategies based on the nature of Apply data and application requirements .
-44.7 CO3: Evaluate the social impact of multimedia Big Data on privacy, Apply communication, and digital behavior in modern society CO4: Develop smart IoT solutions using Big Data frameworks for Apply real-time analytics and automation.
+Course Outcomes Cognitive Level At the end of this course, students will be able to: CO1: Utilize Big Data and IoT concepts to explain and define cloud- Apply based IoT analytics environments.
+CO2: Select appropriate Big Data strategies based on the nature of Apply data and application requirements CO3: Evaluate the social impact of multimedia Big Data on privacy, Apply communication, and digital behavior in modern society CO4: Develop smart IoT solutions using Big Data frameworks for Apply real-time analytics and automation.